 How to sing Hero

-Analyze your vocal range against Enrique Iglesias's iconic ballad.
-Get real-time feedback on breathiness, dynamics, and pitch.
+Analyze your vocal range against Enrique's romantic ballad.
+Get real-time feedback on breathiness, pitch, and sustain.

 Hero